kontena/akrobateo/README.md

 ## Why `DaemonSet`s?

 Running the "proxies" as `DaemonSet`s makes the proxy not to be a single-point-of-failure.
-So once you've exposed the service you can safaly e.g. push the services external addresses into your DNS.
+So once you've exposed the service you can safely e.g. push the services external addresses into your DNS.
 This does have the drawback that a given port can be exposed only in one service throughout the cluster.

 ## Building